deepsense-ai/db-ally/docs/how-to/quickstart.md

 By setting up these filters, you enable the LLM to fetch candidates while optionally applying filters based on experience, country, and eligibility for a senior data scientist position.

 !!! note
-    The `from_country` filter currently supports only exact matches.
-Db-Ally provides support for selecting from a list of values using similarity metrics, including semantic similarity.
+    The `from_country` filter defined above supports only exact matches, which is not always ideal.
+Thankfully, Db-Ally comes with a solution for this problem - Similarity Indexes, which can be used to find the most similar value from the ones available.
 Refer to [Quickstart Part 2: Semantic Similarity](./quickstart2.md) for an example of using semantic similarity when filtering candidates by country.

 ## Collection Definition